From the moment you meet Philippa ... she is intoxicating – thoughtful, respectful, honest ....

 • Significant funding received from New American Economy for Looking For America and from the Kresge Foundation through the D.C.
 Office of Planning for SEE / CHANGE and If You Lived Here.

-• Multiple projects by the Southwest Business Improvement District, Rosslyn Business Improvement District, AARP, Maryland State Arts Council, Friedrich Ebert Foundation, Walton Family Foundation, Walmart, D.C.
+• Multiple projects funded by the DC Office of Planning, Southwest Business Improvement District, Rosslyn Business Improvement District, AARP, Maryland State Arts Council, Friedrich Ebert Foundation, Walton Family Foundation, Walmart, D.C.
 Commission on the Arts & Humanities.

 • Aspen Ideas Festival Scholar, 2012.